 You can't sell an asset for a loss in a taxable account and then buy the asset back into a retirement account, such as a 401 (k) or IRA, within 30 days and still claim a loss in the taxable account.
 You simply can't sell a stock, buy it again within 30 days, and then claim the loss incurred in the sale to offset the capital gains taxes due.
 If you sell the stock at a loss, you can deduct the losses incurred from profits in a taxable brokerage account.
 However, if you sold stocks at a loss in an IRA, you won't be able to claim losses against profits reported in the IRA.

+Additionally, if you are looking to invest in gold with your IRA, you should consider working with one of the many IRA Gold custodians available.
 When you sell an investment that has lost money in a taxable account, you can get a tax benefit.
 The illegal selling rule prevents investors from selling at a loss, buying the same (or substantially identical) investment within 61 days and claiming the tax benefit.
 It applies to most investments you might have in a typical brokerage or IRA account, including stocks, bonds, mutual funds, exchange-traded funds (ETFs) and options.
 The simplified selling rule prohibits capital losses if the same security is bought again within 30 days of its sale.

 This is bad for unprotected investments, but it has no consequences for traders who buy and sell in an IRA, since no capital losses are reported in an IRA.
 However, you can't circumvent the fraudulent sale rule by selling shares in your regular account at a loss and buying them back within 30 days in your IRA account.
 The IRS calls this a fraudulent sale and will dismiss your claim for loss in your regular account.
 If you have an IRA, you can use IRA funds to buy, sell, and buy back shares in your retirement account as often as you want in a day.